cubiclesoft/php-flexforms/docs/flex_forms.md

 * $protocol - A string containing one of "", "http", or "https" (Default is "").

 Returns:  A string containing the full request URL.

-This function combines GetRequestHost() and GetRequestURLBase() to obtain the full request URL.
+This static function combines `GetRequestHost()` and `GetRequestURLBase()` to obtain the full request URL.

 FlexForms::RegisterFormHandler($mode, $callback)
 ------------------------------------------------